 During 2014, 2013 and 2012, we amended our senior secured credit facility to extend the maturity, expand the revolver availability and reduce the interest rate spreads.
 In 2012 and 2011, we issued new Senior Unsecured Notes and Senior Secured Notes primarily to refinance outstanding bank debt.
 As a result of these financing transactions, we extended the average maturities of our debt by over six years.
-The average remaining maturity is 6.0 years as of April 2, 2015.
-As of April 2, 2015, approximately 64% of our total borrowings bear interest at fixed rates.
-The remaining 36% of our borrowings bear interest at variable rates and as such, our net income (loss) could fluctuate with interest rate fluctuations related to our borrowings.
+The average remaining maturity is 5.8 years as of July 2, 2015.
+As of July 2, 2015, approximately 64% of our total borrowings bear interest at fixed rates.
+The remaining 36% of our borrowings bear interest at variable rates and as such, our net income could fluctuate with interest rate fluctuations related to our borrowings.
 Refer to Note 4-Borrowings to the unaudited Condensed Financial Statements in Item 1 of this Form 10-Q for more information regarding the Company's borrowings.

-On March 16, 2015, NCM, Inc. announced the termination of the Merger Agreement.
+On March 16, 2015, NCM, Inc. announced the termination of the Merger Agreement with Screenvision.
 After the Merger Agreement was terminated, NCM LLC reimbursed NCM, Inc. for certain expenses pursuant to an indemnification agreement among NCM LLC, NCM, Inc. and the founding members.
-During the three months ended April 2, 2015, the Company paid Screenvision an approximate \$26.8 million termination payment on behalf of NCM, Inc. This payment was \$2 million lower than the reverse termination fee contemplated by the Merger Agreement.
-During the three months ended April 2, 2015, the Company also either paid or reimbursed NCM, Inc. for the legal and other merger-related costs of approximately \$14.1 million (\$7.5 million incurred during the year ended January 1, 2015 and approximately \$6.6 million incurred during the three months ended April 2, 2015).
+On March 17, 2015, the Company paid Screenvision an approximate \$26.8 million termination payment on behalf of NCM, Inc. This payment was \$2 million lower than the reverse termination fee contemplated by the Merger Agreement.
+During the six months ended July 2, 2015, the Company also either paid directly or reimbursed NCM, Inc. for the legal and other merger-related costs of approximately \$15.0 million (\$7.5 million incurred by NCM, Inc. during the year ended January 1, 2015 and approximately \$7.5 million incurred by NCM LLC during the six months ended July 2, 2015).
 NCM, Inc. and the founding members each bore a pro rata portion of the termination fee and the related merger expenses based on their aggregate ownership percentages in NCM LLC.
 We do not expect to incur additional material expenses related to the terminated merger.